intelligenceforgood/docs/book/guides/analyst.md

 ![Analyst dashboard placeholder](../assets/screenshots/analyst-dashboard.png)

-> _Replace this placeholder with a Streamlit capture showing the case queue, masked PII, and annotation panel._

 ## Access Requirements

 - Provisioned Google account (university, nonprofit, or personal) added to the `analyst` IAM group.